-H1B Visa Lawyer Philadelphia
+H1B Visa Lawyer In Philadelphia

 The H1B is the most common tool used by U.S. employers to bring employees into the United States on a temporary basis.
-H1B can also be used to change the Immigration status of those who are in the United States legally and receive a job offer here.
+H1B can also be used to change the immigration status of those who are in the United States legally and receive a job offer here.
 The H1B is for professional workers who possess the equivalent of an American bachelor’s degree.

 A bachelor’s degree must be the minimum requirement for the job, or the job must be so complex that it can only be performed by someone with a bachelor’s degree or higher.
 The job must also be related to the beneficiary’s field of study.
-It is possible to receive an H1B without a bachelor’s degree if the beneficiary has specialized experience, or knowledge which is the equivalent of a bachelor’s degree.
+It is possible to receive an H1B without a bachelor’s degree if the beneficiary has specialized experience or knowledge which is the equivalent to a bachelor’s degree.

 It is also important to note that the beneficiary must be paid the actual or prevailing wage for the specific occupation.
 The U.S. Department of Labor maintains a database for all prevailing wages.
 Finally, an H1B Visa must be available.
-There is an annual cap of 65,000.00 of these visas for each fiscal year.
+There is an annual cap of 65,000.00 for these visas for each fiscal year.

-there is what as known as a carve out provision that does not count against the 65,000.00.
+there is what is known as a carve-out provision that does not count against the 65,000.00.
 It is possible to change immigration status to H1B and remain in the United States, or if the beneficiary is outside the U.S. he or she will present the approved petition to a consulate overseas in order to receive the visa.
 When approved, the H1B visa grants the beneficiary up to three years of employment with the petitioning employer.